What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-If just two observables are measured on the two sides, the facets of the polytope are the Bell-Wigner-Fine (in the probabilistic version) as well as the Clauser-Horne-Shimony-Holt (for joint expectations) inequalities; that is, for instance,

-To obtain a feeling, Fig.~\ref{2017-ql-f-2-2}(a) depicts the Greechie orthogonality diagram of the 2 particle 2 observables per particle situation.
-Fig.~\ref{2017-ql-f-2-2}(b) enumerates all two-valued states thereon.

-At this point it might be interesting to see how exactly the approach of Froissart and Tsirelson blends in~\cite{froissart-81,cirelson}.
-The only difference to the Pitowsky method -- which enumerates the (two particle) correlations and expectations as {\em vector components} -- is that Froissart and later and Tsirelson arrange the two-particle correlations and expectations as {\em matrix components}; so both differ only by notation.
-For instance, Froissart explicitly mentions~\cite[pp.~242,243]{froissart-81} 10 extremal configurations of the two-particle correlations, associated with 10 matrices
+Instead of a lengthy derivation of, say the Clauser-Horne-Shimony-Holt case of 2 observers, 2~measurement configurations per observer the reader is referred to standard computations thereof~\mbox{\cite{pitowsky-89a,Pit-94,pitowsky,svozil-2016-s,svozil-2016-pu-book}}.
+At this point, it might be instructive to realize how exactly the approach of Froissart and Tsirelson blends in~\cite{froissart-81,cirelson}.
+The only difference to the Pitowsky method---which enumerates the (two-particle) correlations and expectations as vector components---is that Froissart and later and Tsirelson arrange the two-particle correlations and expectations as matrix components For instance, Froissart explicitly mentions~\cite{froissart-81} (pp.~242, 243) 10 extremal configurations of the two-particle correlations, associated with 10 matrices

-containing $0$s and $1$s (the indices ``1, 2'' and ``3, 4'' are associated with the two sides of the Einstein-Podolsky-Rosen ``explosion''-type setup, respectively), arranged in Pitowsky's case as vector
+containing $0$ s and $1$ s (the indices ``1, 2'' and ``3, 4'' are associated with the two sides of the Einstein-Podolsky-Rosen ``explosion''-type setup, respectively), arranged in Pitowsky's case as vector

 For probability correlations the number of different matrices or vectors is 10 (and not 16 as could be expected from the 16 two-valued measures), since, as enumerated in Table~\ref{2017-CHSH-tvs} some such measures yield identical results on the two-particle correlations; in particular, $v_1, v_2, v_3, v_4, v_5, v_9, v_{13}$ yield identical matrices (in the Froissart case) or vectors (in the Pitowsky case).